 The UK Allowance (UKA) Carbon Market

-To date there has been no confirmation of a link with the EU ETS but the recently agreed trade deal states the UK and EU “…shall give serious consideration to linking their respective carbon pricing systems in a way that preserves the integrity of these systems and provides for the possibility to increase their effectiveness.”
+There has been no official update about a link with the EU ETS but the post Brexit trade deal states the UK and EU “…shall give serious consideration to linking their respective carbon pricing systems in a way that preserves the integrity of these systems and provides for the possibility to increase their effectiveness.”

 Please contact us for more information.

 CF Partners’ award winning carbon trading and risk management team can help you understand the market and manage your ETS compliance objectives.
 We provide regular market updates to keep you up to date with policy and carbon prices and can help you develop an appropriate trading strategy to meet the requirements of your organisation.

 Click here to sign up for our regular carbon market commentary along with a pricing overview for key energy commodities.

 CF Partners provides clients with access to the full suite of carbon and compliance products, including:

 - Certified Emission Reductions (CERs) for exchange

 We trade vanilla products, including Spot, Futures, Forwards within an EU and global client base.
 We also offer options and structured solutions to larger more sophisticated clients looking to purchase below market price, access elevated returns on existing assets, and seek value from varied solutions.